Secure and reversible face anonymization with diffusion models: Introduction

 \section{Introduction}

-Computer vision algorithms have emerged in our daily lives for numerous applications.
-Many of these applications involve the capture and processing of sensitive user information, particularly face images.
-Such face images can disclose not only an individual’s identity but also personal attributes such as age, gender, or emotional state, raising significant concerns about individual privacy.
-To circumvent these privacy and safety issues, early approaches, such as Gaussian blurring or block-wise encryption~\cite{cichowski2011reversible}, aimed to obscure identity while retaining more or less useful visual information.
-Methods such as Gaussian blurring preserve some degree of visual utility but provide only weak protection, whereas cryptographic transformations offer strong protection at the cost of rendering the protected image unusable and uninterpretable.
-These drawbacks have motivated the development of advanced methods that aim to balance anonymity with the preservation of visual information essential for downstream computer vision tasks.
+Computer vision systems are increasingly deployed in everyday applications, many of which involve the capture and processing of sensitive facial data.
+Face images reveal not only identity but also personal attributes such as age, gender, and emotional state, raising serious privacy concerns.
+Early anonymization techniques, such as Gaussian blurring or block-wise encryption~\cite{cichowski2011reversible}, aimed to obscure identity while retaining more or less useful visual information.
+Gaussian blurring preserves some degree of visual utility but provides only weak protection, whereas cryptographic transformations offer strong protection at the cost of rendering the protected image unusable and uninterpretable.
+These limitations have motivated the development of more advanced methods that seek to balance privacy, image quality, and utility for downstream vision tasks.

-With the advent of deep learning, new anonymization techniques have emerged thanks to the better generative modeling capacity of generative adversarial networks (GANs)~\cite{hukkelaas2019deepprivacy, maximov2020ciagan, barattin2023attribute}.
-To enable the ability to reconstruct the original face from anonymized faces, some methods develop a reverse process~\cite{gu2020password, li2023riddle, Yang2024G2face}.
-This reverse process (de-anonymization) is crucial for real-world scenario, for example during criminal investigations.
-For guaranteeing that only authorized parties can reverse the anonymization process, de-anonymization must be constrained by a secret key.
-However, these GAN-based methods often involve the training of new network modules which increase the complexity of the method and may also be limited by the lack of generation diversity due to mode collapse.

-Diffusion models~\cite{ho2020denoising, song2020denoising, rombach2022high} have demonstrated remarkable advances in generative modeling, surpassing GANs in terms of image quality and generation diversity.
-Recent work have applied diffusion models to perform face anonymization~\cite{shaheryar2024iddiffuse, you2024generation, kung2025nullface}.
-However, these methods do not incorporate secret key conditioning, leaving them vulnerable to unauthorized de-anonymization.
-This absence of cryptographic constraints represents a significant gap in the current state of research.

-In this paper, we propose the first diffusion-based pseudo-anonymization framework that integrates secret key conditioning.
-Our approach leverages a pre-trained unconditional diffusion model, eliminating the need for retraining or model-specific modifications.
-Anonymization is constrained by a secret key, ensuring that only authorized users can perform de-anonymization, while the inherent strengths of diffusion models guarantee high-quality image generation.
-This combination offers a novel trade-off between security and fidelity, advancing the state-of-the-art in privacy-preserving face anonymization.